HINTS AND TIPS

 If you own a Rotorway Exec 90 it too has a jumper between the ignition systems that you may wish to remove.
 Take a look at your wiring diagram and you will see that both ignition systems are tied together in the overhead panel so that if one shorts out it can take the other one with it.

-Click Here for more information on wiring.
+Click Here for more general information on wiring.

 DISCLAIMER: